andris9/docker-wordpress-nginx/README.md

 # docker-wordpress-nginx

 This is a fork of [eugeneware/docker-wordpress-nginx](https://github.com/eugeneware/docker-wordpress-nginx).
 I wanted to move some real world blogs to Docker and this project seemed like a nice basis for it.
-I changed a few things like allowing larger file uploads, made WordPress auto upgrade work through SSH, changed file permissions so that web user is only allowed to modify uploads directory (PHP files from this directory are not executed) etc. Wordpress user password for auto upgrade can be found from the logs as "user password".
+I changed a few things like allowing larger file uploads, made WordPress auto upgrade work through SSH, changed file permissions so that web user is only allowed to modify uploads directory (PHP files from this directory are not executed) etc. Wordpress user password for auto upgrade can be found from the logs as "ssh user password".

 For security reasons I created a sendmail replacement daemon that only sends messages to valid users found from the MySQL WordPress users table and not to arbitrary e-mail addresses.
 Downside is that you need to provide valid SMTP information for the container.